-- secured convictions for 47 criminals - Prison sentences totalling 64 years and 11 months were handed down - We are currently investigating 97 cases of serious consumer and business detriment - £30,000 of fines were issued
+- secured convictions for 47 criminals and prison sentences totalling 64 years and 11 months - are currently investigating 97 cases of serious consumer and business detriment - investigations led to £30,000 of fines that were issued

 The cornerstone of our work is protecting consumers from harm.
 Criminals often target people who find themselves in vulnerable situations, cruelly exploiting them for their own benefit.
 NTS protects consumers by raising awareness of issues that could affect them, PROTECTING CONSUMERS THE FACTS